 Your learning platform is the heart of your study experience.
 This is where you'll navigate through your course materials, contact your trainers and assessors, and connect with other online students.

-What can I do in OpenSpace?
+What can you do in OpenSpace?

 OpenSpace provides you with a secure, interactive learning environment that allows you to access a wealth of learning resources.
 In OpenSpace you can: